Important PPP update for 2021

 However, there is a little more detail to these loans and how they can be paid back that we want to bring your attention to.

-PPP loans can be forgiven when certain criteria are met.
-The intent of this program is to save American jobs, so there’s a huge incentive to use the funds to maintain your employees and paychecks at pre-COVID-19 levels.
+PPP loans can be 100% forgiven when certain criteria are met.
+The intent of this program is to save American jobs and businesses, so there’s a huge incentive to use the funds to maintain your employees and paychecks at pre-COVID-19 levels.

-If you use the entirety of your loan to maintain your headcount and compensation levels and to pay for approved expenses like utilities and rent, then you can qualify for forgiveness of the full loan amount.
+If you use the entirety of your loan to maintain your payroll levels and to pay for approved expenses like utilities and rent, then you can qualify for forgiveness of the full loan amount.
 This means you don’t have to pay back the loan principal… ever!
+For 2021, it’s even simpler and easier to get your PPP loan forgiven.

 (Please note that interest is not forgiven, and though it accrues at a very low 1%, you will need to pay it back.)